sbartlett97/WebScrptCW/README.md

   * Quote
   * Image

+This page is accessible via the + button at the end of the iframes.

 When the user selects the template they want to use, the enter the data into the relevant boxes and then can either preview it, or save it into the database.
 (I highly recommend previewing it first although this is not enforced as of yet).

 When the user then navigates back to the config page, it is updated with their new addition.

 ## Installing for Development
-In order to work on this project, you will need the following prerequesits:
+In order to work on this project, you will need the following prerequisites:
 1. MariaDB v10.3.14^
 2. node.js v10.15.1^
 3. A copy of this repository